Published November 11, 2019 | Last Updated May 17, 2020

-2. Position Cabinet Doors and Assemble Kreg Jig – Remove cabinet doors if they are still attached to the frame.
-Work with one door at a time, laying each one on a sturdy, flat surface.
+Position Cabinet Doors and Assemble Kreg Jig – Work with one door at a time, laying each one on a sturdy, flat surface.
 You’ll want the hinge side hanging off the edge of the flat surface so you can clamp the Kreg Jig onto your doors.
 Make sure to assemble your Kreg Jig according to the instruction guide before you get started.

 The next setting on your Kreg Jig is how far IN your hinge will sit…that’s what the dial is for (see above photo).
 Once again, refer to your Kreg Jig guide because each number corresponds with a measurement and they have that all worked out for you in the guide.

-4. Clamp Your Kreg Jig On – Your Kreg Jig should be positioned right where you need it, and the guides/stops should keep it in place so you can clamp it on.
+Clamp Your Kreg Jig On – Your Kreg Jig should be positioned where you need it, and the guides/stops should keep it in place so you can clamp it on.
 You’ll want to use padded clamps so you don’t ruin the finish on your cabinet doors.
-Clamp your Kreg Jig snugly to the door…you do NOT want this moving around while you’re drilling.
+Clamp your Kreg Jig snugly to the door…you do not want this moving around while you’re drilling.

-5. Attach Your Drill to Your Kreg Jig Bit – For this step, you’ll need a drill with a chuck (the part of the drill that opens and closes to accept different bits).
-I HIGHLY suggest using a drill that plugs in rather than operates on battery power (here is a great one to have in your toolbox).
-They are cheap and you can work as long as you need to without recharging.
-This type of work is hard on the drill and will eat up your battery power quickly, so you’ll have to stop your momentum frequently to power up.
+Attach Your Drill to Your Kreg Jig Bit -For this step, you’ll need a drill with a chuck (the part of the drill that opens and closes to accept different bits).
+I highly suggest using a drill that plugs in rather than operates on battery power.

-Your overlay hinge bit (the part that will cut out the hole for the hinge) stays attached to the Kreg Jig, so you’ll need to position your drill with an open chuck over the bit and then tighten the chuck around the bit.
+Your overlay hinge bit (the part that will cut out the hole for the hinge) stays attached to the Kreg Jig.
+You’ll need to position your drill with an open chuck over the bit and then tighten the chuck around the bit.

-7. Remove Clamps and Kreg Jig – It’s time to clean up and move onto the next hinge hole.
+Remove Clamps and Kreg Jig – It’s time to clean up and move onto the next hinge hole.
 Remove your clamps and set aside.
-Now take off the Kreg Jig and empty all the wood shavings into a trash can.
+Now remove the drill from the Kreg hinge bit and empty all the wood shavings into a trash can.
 You’ll want a shop vac on hand to clean up the floor after each hole or you’ll have a huge mess on your hand by the time you’re done.

-I also vacuumed out each hinge hole as I worked so that I could fully enjoy the fruits of my labor.
+You’ll also want to vacuum out each hole after drilling.
 Once you’ve done this, they are ready to accept the overlay hinge.

 The two holes on either side of the hinge are where you’ll use the included screws to secure the hinge in place.
 It is recommended to drill a pilot hole before using the screws, but I did a little of both, and the only benefit I found was that sometimes the screws slid around a little without the pilot holes.
 I think drilling pilot holes is optional for this step, depending on your skills and level of confidence.

-Note: One problem I ran into with this project was having a gap in between my cabinet doors where there was no divider (see below photo) after I added the new hinges…they pulled the doors apart about a half an inch.
+One problem I ran into with this project was having a gap in between my cabinet doors where there was no divider (see below photo) after I added the new hinges.
+They pulled the doors apart about a half an inch.

 There are a few different ways to remedy this: